MSOE-AI-Club/workshop-template/README.md

     > Additionally, ensure your files start with `import marimo as mo` so rendering works correctly.
 7. Write your workshop, ensure it all runs.
 (Note, install packages from the "Manage Packages" option on the left side)
 8. Once your workshop is ready, run `pipenv run export` to build the WASM code.
-9. Verify it works by running `python -m http.server` and going to https://localhost:8000
+9. Verify it works by running `pipenv run host` and going to https://localhost:8000
 10. Commit/push you changes
 11. On the Github repo page, go to the "Settings" tab
 12. Go to "Pages"